BayiLi081/GIS-training/README.md

         <img src="https://img.shields.io/github/forks/BayiLi081/GIS-training" alt="GitHub forks">
     </a>
 </div>
 This repository supports two courses: **Spatial Data Analysis** and **Geospatial Analysis with Python**.
 The materials sit in separate branches (`spatial-data-analysis` and `py-bootcamp`).
-Lecture decks built with JavaScript using [remark](https://github.com/gnab/remark) are stored in the `gh-pages` branch.
+Lecture decks, accessible from [GIS Training](https://spatialuminous.top/GIS-training/#1), built with JavaScript using [remark](https://github.com/gnab/remark) are stored in the `gh-pages` branch.

 My background sits at the intersection of urban research and GIS.
 Both courses are designed for students in the [SUTD MSc Urban Science, Policy and Planning](https://urbanscience.sutd.edu.sg/curriculum/).
-The material focuses on applied work rather than theory or software engineering.
+The material, therefore, focuses on applied work rather than theory or software engineering.

 The repository aims to: